Index Organized «Prev Next»

 Index-organized Tables

 In the beginning, the file was a simple way to store data on disk.
 As data was added to a file, the file grew larger.
 Retrieving data from a file was simple since the software read through the file until it found the right record.
+With database management systems, the concept of an index was introduced.
+With an index, the database software could quickly locate a particular value, usually by going through a B*-tree structure.
+An index value would point to a row containing data in the database.
+This type of retrieval was much faster and more consistent than retrieving data directly from a data file, but it always needed at least two logical input/output (I/O) operationsone to retrieve an index value and one to retrieve the data.

-How IOT stores data
+How IOT stores Data

 With an index-organized table, the data in the table is stored within the leaf nodes, or bottom nodes, of the B*-tree index.
-This structure allows the Oracle database to retrieve values directly from the index structure, without having to go to a separate storage area for the data in the database row.

-The following SlideShow compares the way that data is retrieved from a standard table and with how it is retrieved from an index-organized table:
+without having to go to a separate storage area for the data in the database row.
+The following series of imagess compares the way that data is retrieved from a standard table and with how it is retrieved from an index-organized table:

 An index is an optional structure, associated with a table or table cluster, that can sometimes speed data access.
 By creating an index on one or more columns of a table, you gain the ability in some cases to retrieve a small set of randomly distributed rows from the table.
 Indexes are one of many means of reducing disk I/O. If a heap-organized table has no indexes, then the database must perform a full table scan to find a value.
 For example, without an index, a query of location 2700 in the hr.departments table requires the database to search every row in every table block for this value.
 This approach does not scale well as data volumes increase.
 For an analogy, suppose an HR manager has a shelf of cardboard boxes.
 Folders containing employee information are inserted randomly in the boxes.
 The folder for employee Whalen (ID 200) is 10 folders up from the bottom of box 1, whereas the folder for King (ID 100) is at the bottom of box 3.
 To locate a folder, the manager looks at every folder in box 1 from bottom to top, and then moves from box to box until the folder is found.
 To speed access, the manager could create an index that sequentially lists every employee ID with its folder location: